 You need to keep your vet informed about any difference in behavior you have seen in your pet so that if there are any changes in your dog, it can be handled appropriately.
 Especially if it is aggression.
 You do not want your dog to attack someone just because of a drug he was on.
 Keep the communication line open between you and your vet.

 Remember that the FDA approved hydroxyzine for human consumption back in the 1950’s.
-However, it was not until 1989 that research even began on hydroxyzine for dog consumption.
+However, it was not until 1989 that research even began on hydroxyzine consumption.
 Since 1989 there has been much research done on hydroxyzine for dogs and it has been proven to be acceptable for their consumption.

 In 1989 a skin test was done using hydroxyzine on dogs.
 Scientist purposely infected dogs with fleas in hopes of an allergic reaction and once the dogs had an allergic reaction they immediately injected them with the hydroxyzine compound.
 Once injected the reaction stopped and the fleas were gone for 9 days.
 This was the start of hydroxyzine usage in dogs.